mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [How Kamala Harris got her Chinese name, what it might do for her this election](https://www.scmp.com/week-asia/people/article/3098517/whats-name-kamala-harris-maybe-edge-some-asian-american-voters) - The Democratic nominee for vice-president is one of the few US politicians not of Chinese heritage to have a Chinese name that she chose for herself.

 - [The Real Story of Stuxnet - IEEE Spectrum](https://spectrum.ieee.org/the-real-story-of-stuxnet) - How Kaspersky Lab tracked down the malware that stymied Iran’s nuclear-fuel enrichment program

 - [My Family’s Slave](https://www.theatlantic.com/magazine/archive/2017/06/lolas-story/524490/) - She lived with us for 56 years.
 She raised me and my siblings without pay.
 I was 11, a typical American kid, before I realized who she was.